 Elise is interested in fiction that has unforgettable writing, a terrific narrative voice/tone, and memorable characters.
 She loves novels with an unusual or eccentric edge and is drawn to stories she has never heard before.
 She aims to work with writers who are getting their work published regularly in magazines and who have a realistic sense of the market and their audience.
 Some of Elise's recent and soon-to-be-published fiction titles include Tiphanie Yanique's Land of Love and Drowning (Riverhead) and How to Escape from a Leper Colony (Graywolf); Courtney Brkic's The First Rule of Swimming (Little, Brown); Rachel Toor's On the Road to Find Out (FSG); Jonathon Keats' The Book of the Unknown (Random House); Rikki Ducornet's Netsuke (Coffee House Press); Maureen McHugh's After the Apocalypse (Small Beer Press), which was picked as a "Top 10 Best of the Year" by Publishers Weekly; Ali Liebegott's The IHOP Papers (Carroll & Graf); Peter Plate's Soon the Rest Will Fall (Seven Stories Press); and more.

 She graduated from San Diego State University with a BA in English with an emphasis in creative writing and a minor in history.
 She has a strong Internet and media background and nearly 15 years of publishing experience.
 She wrote features and ads for Pages, the literary magazine for people who love books, and continues to write book ads for publishing houses, magazine pieces, and promotional features for television.

 After writing ad copy and features for published books for years, she knows how to find the "hook" and sell it.

-Jill is interested in commercial fiction, with an emphasis on mysteries, thrillers and horror, women's commercial fiction and historical fiction.
-She is also looking for nonfiction by authors who are getting their work published regularly in magazines and who have a realistic sense of the market and their audience.
+Jill is interested in commercial fiction, with an emphasis on mysteries, thrillers, romantic suspense and horror, women's commercial fiction and historical fiction.
+She is also looking for non-fiction by authors who are getting their work published regularly and who have a realistic sense of the market and their audience.
 Jill is looking for non-fiction projects in the areas of history, sports, politics, current events, self-help, cookbooks, memoir, health & nutrition, pop culture, humor and music.